MonoGame/MonoGame/Documentation/articles/README.md

 ### API Reference

 The API reference documentation is a big part of the documentation effort for MonoGame.
 The documentation is written in the [C# XML format](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments) and is inline to the MonoGame source code.
-The final web pages with API documentation are generated using [SharpDoc](https://github.com/xoofx/SharpDoc).
+The final web pages with API documentation are generated using [DocFX]([DocFX - static documentation generator | DocFX website](https://dotnet.github.io/docfx/)).

 #### Every Word Should Contain Value